mozilla/mozillians/directory/mozillians-ldap-design.rst

  * T2040 ???
 LDAPAdmin may remove user entries entirely ???
  * T2050 LDAPAdmin cannot see or modify any entries in the system tree
  * T2060 ???
 LDAPAdmin may add new user entries
+ * T2070 LDAPAdmin is not subject to size or time limits on searches

  * T3010 regAgent may create new entries directly under ou=People - these must be inetOrgPerson/mozilliansPerson entries.
  * T3020 regAgent may populate certain attributes when creating entries: all user-modifiable attributes plus uniqueIdentifier, userPassword and objectClass